k0sproject/k0s/README.md

 ## Scope

 While some Kubernetes distros package everything and the kitchen sink, k0s tries to minimize the amount of "add-ons" to bundle in.
-Instead, we aim to provide robust and versatile "base" for running Kubernetes in various setups.
+Instead, we aim to provide a robust and versatile "base" for running Kubernetes in various setups.
 Of course we will provide some ways to easily control and setup various "add-ons", but we will not bundle many of those into k0s itself.
-There're couple of reasons why we think this is the correct way:
+There are a couple of reasons why we think this is the correct way:
 - Many of the addons such as ingresses, service meshes, storage etc. are VERY opinionated.
 We try to build this base with less opinions. :D
 - Keeping up with the upstream releases with many external addons is very maintenance heavy.
 Shipping with old versions does not make much sense either.